haskell-org/summer-of-haskell/content/index.md

 <img src="/images/gsoc-logo.svg" alt="Google Summer of Code"
         style="width: 100%;">

+# Google Summer of Code 2022

+We are [looking for ideas](/ideas.html) that students could work on during Google Summer of Code 2022.

 # Google Summer of Code 2021

 GSoC 2021 is over!
 You can read more about our projects in our